Amazon Seller Fees Breakdown to Become a Six-Figure Seller

 This fee covers the management of your products at Amazon's FBA fulfillment centers.
 It takes care of everything, starting with packing all the way to shipping.

 For the FBA system to work, you have to ship your inventory to your designated Amazon fulfillment center.
-Once delivered, your inventory, of course, takes up real estate.

 The two key factors are the weight and the size of the products you are storing at Amazon's warehouses.